 MEA is encouraging the use of electronic communications, including applications to streamline processing and reduce environmental impacts.
 If you choose to “opt out” of electronic communications for this program, please contact MEA no later than five (5) days prior to the application deadline to determine an alternative method to submit an application.
 Applications must be submitted no later than January 29, 2021, 11:59 P.M.
 EST, unless the Applicant has contacted MEA regarding an alternative application method and that method has been authorized in writing by MEA.

-MEA will host five (5) informational webinar sessions for Resilient Maryland that will provide Applicants and interested parties an overview of the Program, its eligibility requirements, and guidance on how to submit a successful Application Package.
-All sessions will be the same, so only attending one is necessary.
-However, attendance at more than one session is certainly permitted if desired.
+MEA hosted five (5) informational webinar sessions for Resilient Maryland that provided Applicants and interested parties an overview of the Program, its eligibility requirements, and guidance on how to submit a successful Application Package.
+The webinar dates were September 17, 2020; October 13, 2020; November 10, 2020; December 16, 2020; and January 7, 2021.

 Webinar Slides: FY21 MEA Resilient Maryland Informational Webinar Slides